RohanL1/face_recognition/README.md

 This script uses the Keras VGG Face model to extract facial features from the preprocessed dataset and trains an SVM classifier. </br>
 The trained model will be saved as trained_models/model_ser_svm_face_recognition_<TIMESTAMP>.pkl</br>

-4. Once the model is trained, you can perform face recognition on new images using the face_detect.py script:</br>
+5. Once the model is trained, you can perform live face recognition on new images using the face_detect.py script:</br>
 `python3 face_detect.py <MODEL_PATH>`
  </br>
 The script will load the trained model and capture webcam feed to output the predicted person's name for each detected face in the webcam feed.